beeckcenter/softwarecollaborative.org/models.md

 Example: [SQLite](cooperatives/sqlite.html), [Open Path](cooperatives/open-path.html)

 ## Built Commercialized
 An agency hires a vendor to build custom software for them, but the vendor retains copyright.
 The vendor then resells the software to other agencies, who may not be aware that the software was built for another state.
+This isn’t strictly “cooperative” or “sharing,” but it does provide some of the same benefits as the other models, and is included here for completeness.

 Example: Deloitte’s [HealthInteractive](https://www2.deloitte.com/us/en/pages/public-sector/solutions/medicaid-management-information-system-modernization.html)